Leroy Loggins: Professional career

-Leroy Loggins retired with a then record 567 games in the Australian NBL, although this has since been surpassed by both Andrew Gaze and Tony Ronaldson.
+Loggins retired with a then record 567 NBL games, later surpassed by both Andrew Gaze and Tony Ronaldson.
 He also scored 13,106 points during his career, at 23.1 points per game, grabbed 3,897 rebounds at 6.8 per game, another Top 10 in the league achievement and is second in all time steals with 1,221 at 2.1 per game.

 Leroy Loggins was inducted into the Australian Basketball Hall of Fame in 2006.

 International career

-After becoming a naturalised Australian citizen, Loggins was selected in the Australian Boomers team for the 1992 at the Olympic Games in Barcelona where he joined others such as Luc Longley, Andrew Gaze, Phil Smyth, Larry Sengstock and Mark Bradtke in helping Australia to 6th-place finish with a 4–4 record.
+After becoming a naturalised Australian citizen, Loggins was selected to the Australian Boomers team for the 1992 Olympic Games in Barcelona where he joined others such as Luc Longley, Andrew Gaze, Phil Smyth, Larry Sengstock and Mark Bradtke in helping Australia to 6th-place finish with a 4–4 record.
 Loggins' best game for the Boomers in Barcelona came against Puerto Rico in Australia's final group game when he scored 19 points, had 7 rebounds and 4 steals.
 He averaged 12.2 points, 2.7 rebounds, 1.1 assists and 2.2 steals per game at the Olympics.